allankim4/Waste_Classification/README.md

 The models are also being improved as of current (24-Sept-19).
 Dropout is being added.
 Future improvement would be executing Gridsearch for different optimizer and activation functions.

+The model prediction ouputs 'Recyclable' , 'Organic', and 'Model Unsure'(for probabilities not high enough to be organic and low enough to recyclable).

 ### Transfer Learning

 Transfer Learning was utilized to use pretrained models from Keras.Application.

 I used the models I was familiar with and which I think is most effective, InceptionV3 and Xception.

+Further transfer learnings will be explored to include other techniques such as feature engineering, and model improvement.

 ## Summary of Files